You may keep your stock in a large cupboard, have a dedicated stockroom, or even use a whole warehouse, but all these options share a common problem:

 To help create an effective stockroom training program for engineers, Life Cycle Engineering suggests "getting a new set of eyes to look at a current situation and ask why you do things this way."

 For example, bring in a new engineer or someone who hasn't used your stockroom before and ask them what their impressions are and what questions they have on your stockroom organisation.
-Then you can build your training around the most common stockroom-related problems and questions.
+From their feedback, you can build your training around the most common stockroom-related problems and questions.

 Follow this advice and you should soon have a stockroom that works perfectly for your field service business.
 And if you don't, here's a final insight from Michel: